 If there are multiple executions bound to different phases, then the mojo is executed once for each phase indicated.
 Meaning, execution1 will be executed applying the configuration setup when the phase of the build is test, and execution2 will be executed applying the configuration setup when the build phase is already in install.

-Now, Let us have another mojo example which is binded to a lifecycle phase.
+Now, let us have another mojo example which shows a default lifecycle phase binding.

 extends AbstractMojo